-The Forced Interrupt window is available from the C-SPY driver menu.
+The Available Interrupts window is available from the C-SPY driver menu.

-Use this window to force an interrupt instantly.
+Use this window for an overview of all available interrupts for your project.
+You can also use it for forcing an interrupt instantly.
 This is useful when you want to check your interrupt logic and interrupt routines.
 Just start typing an interrupt name and focus shifts to the first line found with that name.